thebrandonallen/edit-author-slug/readme.txt

 You will not be able to change your author slug.
 Changing the author slug too frequently, or to something non-descriptive is bad SEO, so we'll leave this ability to a chosen few.
 If this doesn't work for you, consider Justin Tadlock's [Members] (http://wordpress.org/extend/plugins/members/ "Justin Tadlock's Members plugin") plugin.

 == Changelog ==

+= 0.4 =
+* added ability to change the Author Base
+* updated documentation

 = 0.3.1 =
 * added Hebrew Translation, props Yonat Sharon